-Mr. Mayorets is a Member of the Executive Board and M&A Director at Renova Group.
+Mr. Mayorets is a M&A Director at Renova Group.
 Mr. Mayorets graduated from the Moscow State Institute of International Relations in 1999 and the Financial Academy under the auspices of the Government of the Russian Federation in 2001.
-From 2000 to 2002 Mr. Mayorets was Head of the Financial Department at ZAO Medical Technologies Ltd. From 2002 to 2010 Mr. Mayorets held various positions in the International Business Division at OAO Gazprom, acted as head of several Gazprom subsidiaries, was on the boards of directors of the Company's businesses and from 2007 Mr. Mayorets was Deputy Head of the International Business Department of OAO Gazprom.
+From 2000 to 2002 Mr. Mayorets was head of the financial department at ZAO Medical Technologies Ltd. From 2002 to 2010 Mr. Mayorets held various positions in the International Business Division at OAO Gazprom, acted as head of several Gazprom subsidiaries, was on the boards of directors of the company's businesses and from 2007 Mr. Mayorets was deputy dead of the international business department of OAO Gazprom.
 Since May 2010, Mr. Mayorets has held the position of the M&A Director at Renova Group.